What Is Debt Consolidation, and Why Is It Helpful?

 If you’re swimming in debt, the one thing you may wish for more than anything else is a chance to clean the slate and start over.
 Of course, barring a winning lottery ticket, nothing will make that much of a change overnight.
 But you have opportunities to get your debt under control.

-Before consolidating your debt, step back and understand what led you down the path and what changes you need to make to stop the spiral.
-Debt consolidation without a plan is a temporary solution that may worsen matters in the long run.
 Was it a medical bill, loss of a job, or other temporary hardship that caused you to get behind with charges?
-If you now have a job or the medical issue is resolved, it means you solved the source of the debt problem.
+If you now have a job or the medical issue is resolved, you solved the source of the debt problem.
 If, on the other hand, you accumulated debt by overspending on credit cards, debt consolidation may not be the answer just yet.

-- Learn to Save.
+• Learn to Save.
 When it comes to saving, small changes add up quickly.
 Look for ways to adjust your habits.
 Simple changes like cooking at home versus eating out, switching cell phone plans, cutting streaming services, or stopping impulse purchases help you keep more money in your pocket.
 Look at every decision involving money for ways to save.

 Download Ebook: Debt Management

-What Options are Available for Debt Consolidation?
+What Options Are Available for Debt Consolidation?

 Secured Loans

-Types of secured loan options include:
+Types of secured loan options include a:

-- Personal Loan.
+• Personal Loan.
 The most common way to consolidate debt is through a secured personal loan.
 A personal loan offers fixed interest rates and repayment terms.
 The duration of the loan and your credit score determine the interest rate.
 Once approved, you use the loan to pay off existing debts and make payments on the new loan.

-- Home Equity Line of Credit.
-If your home has appreciated or you paid down a portion of the mortgage, you can use the equity to consolidate your debts through a Home Equity Line of Credit (HELOC).
+• Home Equity Line of Credit.
+If your home has appreciated or you paid a portion of the mortgage, you can use the equity to consolidate your debts through a Home Equity Line of Credit (HELOC).
 It provides a revolving credit line to consolidate higher-interest-rate debt on other loans.
 HELOCs offer lower interest rates, and the interest may be tax deductible.

-- Secured Credit Card.
+• Secured Credit Card.
 Secured credit cards are like traditional credit cards but require a security deposit.
 The deposit is the collateral on the account.
 If you can’t make payments, the lender keeps the deposit.
 With a secured credit card, the amount you put down in a deposit becomes your credit limit for the card.

 Unsecured Loans